Introduction

 This blog post series has two parts.
 This first part focuses mainly on introducing MLOps, challenges and solutions on developing your ML model and deploying it to production.
 The second part explains different aspects of life cycle management of your ML models and concludes the blog post series.

-Disclaimer: This blog post is not meant to provide a technical guideline or a manual for implementing an MLOps pipeline in your organization.
+Disclaimer: This blog post is not meant to provide a technical guideline or a manual for implementing an MLOps pipeline in your organisation.
 Rather, it provides a basic introduction to common MLOps principles and discusses our experiences of putting ML models into production at SEB.

 As mentioned, ML is not just a research project anymore, and it has proven the value it brings to different business areas.
-In addition, the growing community of ML practitioners, by applying the best practices from other computer science fields, has accelerated the development, implementation, and industrialization of ML algorithms in tangible applications.
+In addition, the growing community of ML practitioners, by applying the best practices from other computer science fields, has accelerated the development, implementation, and industrialisation of ML algorithms in tangible applications.
 Widely used programming languages like Python and R, by providing constantly maintained and enhanced packages and libraries, support a wide range of different ML algorithms.
 This further makes the powerful toolkit of ML available for everyone in this field.

 While advances in implementing ML models make the development of ML models relatively fast and cheap, it does not mean that the maintenance of such systems in production and over time would be simple and cheap.
 However, having both data and code as main building blocks of an ML model makes the maintenance of such systems complex; while the code may remain relatively static, the data is perpetually changing and your ML model needs to be constantly monitored, updated, adapted and refined to ensure it remains relevant and fits for purpose.
-In addition, not only must your infrastructure support this – it must facilitate them, and your organization must embrace them.
-This said, the organization and the complexity of its business may complicate the problem further.
+In addition, not only must your infrastructure support this – it must facilitate them, and your organisation must embrace them.
+This said, the organisation and the complexity of its business may complicate the problem further.

 In this series of blog posts, I explain how MLOps can help to overcome these complexities and difficulties.
 But first let me explain what I mean by MLOps by borrowing this definition from the book Introducing MLOps by Mark Treveil, et al.: